Corey Feldman: Friendship with Corey Haim

 Feldman and fellow actor Corey Haim were close friends.
 Feldman first met Haim at the age of 14 on the set of The Lost Boys, a film in which they both acted.
 The two became known as "The Two Coreys".
 The Two Coreys "became the hosts of a weekly underage party night for Hollywood Youth called Alphy's Soda Pop Club".

 The Two Coreys went on to star in License to Drive (1988) and Dream a Little Dream (1989) together.
 Becoming a brand, The Two Coreys achieved mainstream fame and notoriety as teen idols.
 However, both Feldman and Haim experienced career downturns due to drug use.

 The Two Coreys, a reality show about The Two Coreys, aired on the A&E Network from 2007 to 2008.
 The disintegrating relationship between the former best friends prompted a six-month hiatus before the second season.
 Before Haim's death, he and Feldman reconciled off-camera.

-Following a long battle with drug addiction, Haim died of pneumonia in 2010.
-Following Haim's death, Feldman said that he "hoped his friend would be remembered 'as a beautiful, funny, enigmatic character who brought nothing but life and lights and entertainment and art to all of our lives'".
+Haim died of pneumonia in 2010, following a long battle with drug addiction.
+Following Haim's death, Feldman said that he "hoped his friend would be remembered 'as a beautiful, funny, enigmatic character who brought nothing but life and lights and entertainment and art to all of our lives.

 In 2020, Feldman released My Truth: The Rape of 2 Coreys.
 The documentary explores the friendship between Feldman and Haim and asserts that both were sexually abused as children in the entertainment industry.

+Citing both a desire to avoid unwanted publicity and a lack of funds to attend, Feldman missed Haim's funeral and maintained that Haim was his "best friend".

+In 2025, Feldman alleged that Haim had molested him.
+Feldman also stated that Haim informed him that Charlie Sheen told him that such behavior "was OK."
+Feldman later issued a statement through his attorneys recanting this claim.